 - water to knead the dough

-- 2 tbsp oil to fry/roast the roti
+- 2 tablespoon oil to fry/roast the roti

 - Firstly, in a bowl, add finely chopped onions, add finely chopped green chillies.